Skip to main content

 The M.diagonal() returns the main diagonal of the matrix.

-Similarly, Sage offers more methods to help us iterate over the rows and/or the columns of a matrix.
+Similarly, Sage offers more methods to help us iterate over the rows or the columns of a matrix.
 For instance, the method nrows() returns the number of rows of a matrix.

 Sage method ncols() returns the number of rows of the matrix.

-Alternatively, the method dimensions returns the dimensions of the matrix as a pair (nrows, ncols).
+Alternatively, the method dimensions returns the dimension of the matrix as a pair (nrows, ncols).

-To extract a submatrix from a matrix given the range of rows and columns to include, Sage command matrix_from_rows_and_columns() can be used.
-It takes two lists: the first for row indices, and the second for column indices as in the following example.
+To extract a submatrix from a matrix given the range of rows and columns to include, Sage command matrix_from_rows_and_columns() takes two lists: the first for row indices, and the second for column indices as in the following example.

 An alternative, and perhaps more straightforward way to achieve the same result is to use Python-like slicing and explicitly listing the range of interest as in the following example.